proycon/python-frog/README.rst

     python -c "import frog; frog.installdata()"

+If you want language detection support, ensure you the have `libexttextcat` package (if provided by your distribution) installed prior to executing the above command.

 If the binary wheels are not available for your distribution, you will need to first install Frog yourself.

 Alpine Linux